First-order thermodynamics of multi-scalar-tensor gravity: Abstract

 \section{Abstract}

 We formulate a first-order thermodynamic description of Jordan-frame tensor--multi-scalar gravity.
-From the Einstein-like field equations we obtain the exact covariant $1+3$ decomposition of the geometric sector and interpret it as an effective imperfect fluid.
-In a generic frame, the heat flux can be written exactly as $q_a^{(g)}=-\chi(a_a+W_a)$, with $\chi=-\dot{\FF}/(8\pi\FF)$, where $\FF=\FF(\phi^C)$ is the nonminimal coupling function, and with $W_a$ the residual temperature-gradient sector.
-In the $\FF$-comoving frame this yields the inertial variable $\chi_{\FF}\equiv K_{\FF}T_{\FF}$ together with a generally nonvanishing spatial contribution $W_a^{(\FF)}$ sourced by scalar directions not aligned with the coupling, showing that the multi-field thermodynamic description is not generically reducible to a single $KT$-type quantity.
+From the Einstein-like field equations we obtain the exact covariant $1+3$ decomposition of the geometric sector and write it as an effective imperfect fluid.
+The thermodynamic interpretation is understood in the first-order Eckart sense: the effective temperature, conductivity, entropy current, and entropy production are meaningful only on branches where the geometric dissipative variables satisfy the appropriate matching and integrability conditions.
+In a generic frame, the heat flux admits the exact decomposition $q_a^{(g)}=-\chi(a_a+W_a)$, with $\chi=-\dot{\FF}/(8\pi\FF)$ and with $W_a$ encoding the residual temperature-gradient sector.
+In the $\FF$-comoving frame this gives the inertial variable $\chi_{\FF}\equiv K_{\FF}T_{\FF}$ together with a generally nonvanishing spatial contribution $W_a^{(\FF)}$, sourced by scalar directions not aligned with the coupling.
+Thus the multi-field thermal description is not generically reducible to a single $KT$-type quantity.
 We derive transport equations for $\chi_{\FF}$, for the field-space thermal vector $\chi^A$ and covector $\chi_A$, and for the residual gradient sector.
-We further introduce the scalar diagnostics $\mathfrak D_\chi=\chi_A\chi^A$ and $\mathfrak D_{\rm grad}=\mathcal{B}_{AB}\D_a^{(\FF)}\phi^A\D^a_{(\FF)}\phi^B$, where $\mathcal{B}_{AB}$ is the field-space kinetic matrix of the multi-scalar theory and $\D_a^{(\FF)}$ is the covariant derivative projected orthogonally to the $\FF$-comoving 4-velocity.
-These diagnostics characterize the full time-like and spatial multi-scalar sectors and lead to a precise GR-attractor criterion: freezing the effective coupling is, in general, weaker than full relaxation to the GR sector.
-Finally, we construct the entropy current and entropy production in the coupling frame and show that homogeneous cosmology suppresses the spatial sector while retaining nontrivial time-like multi-scalar thermal dynamics.
+We also introduce the diagnostics $\mathfrak D_\chi=\chi_A\chi^A$ and $\mathfrak D_{\rm grad}=\mathcal B_{AB}\D_a^{(\FF)}\phi^A\D^a_{(\FF)}\phi^B$.
+Their interpretation depends on the kinetic matrix $\mathcal B_{AB}$: they are canonical contractions when $\mathcal B_{AB}$ is nondegenerate, but become nonnegative norm-like diagnostics only when $\mathcal B_{AB}$ is positive definite; if $\mathcal B_{AB}$ is degenerate, no model-independent inverse field-space metric or full scalar norm is available without extra structure.
+With this qualification, these diagnostics show that freezing the effective coupling is, in general, weaker than full relaxation to the GR sector.
+Finally, we construct the entropy current and entropy production in the coupling frame, state the assumptions required for nonnegative entropy production, and show that homogeneous cosmology suppresses the spatial sector while retaining nontrivial time-like multi-scalar thermal dynamics.